holtakj/minishift/README.md

 ## Todos for this guide
 - [x] describe minishift installation process
+- [x] describe helm 2.x installation process
-- [ ] describe helm installation process
+- [ ] describe how to create and remove a test setup - application deployed by helm
 - [ ] Upgrade to helm 3.x

 ## Prerequisites